-After confirming the Nameservers are set correctly, this means that either the DNS Server for the domain is facing troubles, or the domain was not added to the servers configuration.
-If using the Cloud DNS Manager for your domain’s DNS, we have a guide here that can assist in setting this up here.
+After confirming the Nameservers are set correctly, either the DNS Server for the domain is facing troubles, or the domain was not added to the server's configuration.
+If using the Cloud DNS Manager for your domain's DNS, we have a guide here to set this up here.

-If you are seeing Green, or no error messages with the Parent NS Tests area, please proceed to the steps below for further troubleshooting.
+If you see Green or no error messages with the Parent NS Tests area, please proceed to the steps below for further troubleshooting.

 No WWW Record

-The next place to look, will be the bottom section on LeafDNS labeled WWW Tests.
-While the test will only look for a record of ‘www.example.com’ with your domain, this can help to know there may not be an A record as well.
-In this case, ensure that there is a valid A record with the IP of your server, and at least a CNAME or an A record for ‘www’ that points to the same.
+The next place to look will be the bottom section on LeafDNS labeled WWW Tests.
+While the test will only look for a record of 'www.example.com' with your domain, this can help to know there may not be an A record as well.
+In this case, ensure that there is a valid A record with your server's IP and at least a CNAME or an A record for 'www' that points to the same.

-Once set correctly, should show similar to the below image.
+Once set correctly, it should show similar to the below image.